On the geometric properties of multi-operator two-phase elliptic measure: Intro

 \subsection{Acknowledgments}

 The authors wish to thank Tatiana Toro for introducing this problem to them, hosting them at SLMath (formerly MSRI) and for a number of valuable discussions and insights.
 They also thank Max Engelstein, Dennis Kriventsov, and Steve Hofmann for fruitful discussions, as well as all of the staff at SLMath for their hospitality.
+We thank the anonymous referees for their helpful feedback, which allowed us to improve the presentation of the article greatly.

 A.S. is grateful for the generous support of Dr.~ Max R\"ossler, the Walter Haefner Foundation and the ETH Z\"urich Foundation.
 This research was partially conducted during the period A.S. served as a Clay Research Fellow.